Finite free convolutions of polynomials: Abstract

 \section{Abstract}

-We study three convolutions of polynomials that are inspired by free probability.
-We define these to be the expected characteristic polynomials of certain random matrices.
-The symmetric additive and multiplicative convolutions have been studied for a century.
-The asymmetric additive convolution, and the connection of all of them with random matrices, appears new.
-We prove that these convolutions produce real rooted polynomials and provide strong bounds on the locations of the roots of these polynomials. \dan{Turn this off}
+We study three convolutions of polynomials in the context of free probability theory.
+We prove that these convolutions can be written as the expected characteristic polynomials of sums and products of unitarily invariant random matrices.
+The symmetric additive and multiplicative convolutions were introduced by Walsh and Szeg{\"o} in different contexts, and have been studied for a century.
+The asymmetric additive convolution, and the connection of all of them with random matrices, is new.
+By developing the analogy with free probability, we prove that these convolutions produce real rooted polynomials and provide strong bounds on the locations of the roots of these polynomials. \dan{Turn this off}